 (610) 966-8339 (fax)

-The East Penn School District will provide a learning environment in which students become problem solvers, collaborators and critical thinkers.
+The East Penn School District will provide a learning environment in which students will become effective problem solvers, collaborators, critical thinkers, and communicators.

 Students and Programs

 The K-12 enrollment in October of 2013 was 8058 which included 3564 elementary, 1919 at the two middle schools and 2575 at the senior high.
 The Pennsylvania Department of Education has projected continued growth.

 East Penn is noted for its academic excellence.
 Of the Class of 2014, 56% are attending four-year colleges or universities, 21% are attending two-year colleges and 1% are attending business, nursing or technical schools and 22% entered the workforce or military for a total of 78% seeking higher education.
 Twenty (20) advanced placement courses and 23 honors courses are offered at the high school.
 There are classes for special needs students and academically gifted on all levels.
 Student activities include dramatics and musical performances as well as an active club program.
 At the secondary level, 22 varsity and 12 junior varsity sports are offered with over one-third of the students participating.

 The East Penn staff consists of approximately 538 professional and 432 support members, with 87.2% of the teachers holding a masters degree or beyond.
 In addition to attending many workshops and conferences each year, every professional employee participates in various workshops and training activities through the Employee Development Program to enhance their particular skills.
 Members of our professional staff are resource persons for state, national and international conferences, adjunct college professors and published writers and researchers.